Cedric921/Cedric921/README.md

 ### Hi there 👋.
 Cedric KARUNGU

-- 🔭 I’m currently learning Nest.js and Next.js
+- 🔭 I’m currently learning Nest.js and Next.js;
-- 🔭 I’m currently use MERN stack
+- 🔭 I’m currently use MERN stack;
 - 🌱 I’m currently experimenting the web and mobile ecosystem
-- 👯 I’m looking to collaborate on solving problems with software and opensource projects
+- 👯 I’m looking to collaborate on solving problems with software and open source projects;
-- 💬 Ask me about anything web-related, I might have a hint
+- 💬 Ask me about anything web-related, I might have a hint;
 - 📫 How to reach me: ckarungu921@gmail.com

 - ⚡ "*build your futur in technology*"